FRCR (Oncology) - a guide for overseas oncologists

-Overseas Clinical or Radiation Oncologists wanting to secure a role in the UK via the postgraduate qualificaiton route will need to attain Fellowship of the Royal College of Radiologists (FRCR) in order to register with the GMC.
-FRCR is the UK Royal College qualification and the recommended route for radiologists looking to work in the UK as a specialist or consultant.
+Overseas clinical or radiation oncologists wanting to secure a role in the UK via the postgraduate qualificaiton route will need to attain Fellowship of the Royal College of Radiologists (FRCR Oncology) in order to register with the GMC.
+FRCR Oncology is the UK Royal College qualification and the recommended route for oncologists looking to work in the UK as a specialist or consultant.

 These are summarised below along with a broad look at the following topics - skip to one of these sections if you know what you're looking for: